Rubizhne: Economy

 Prior to the 2022 war, Rubizhne was known for its chemical and pharmaceutical plants and factories.
 The headquarters of "Microkhim", the largest Ukrainian producer of substances and medicines for cardiology, was situated in Rubizhne.
 One of Ukraine's biggest plastic pipe plants, Rubezhnoye Pipe Plant, is also located in the town.

-Notable residents
+Notable people

 Rubizhne is the town of birth of MMA Heavyweight Champion Fedor Emelianenko, and Olympic champion in fencing Vladimir Smirnov.